samayo/styrofoam/README.md

 ```` php
  $select = $db->noodle('SELECT * FROM users WHERE name = ?', $_POST['Simon']);
 ````
  That's it!
-And now, `$select` holds the required data, no need to even `try/catch` anything
+And now, `$select` holds the required data, no need to even `try/catch` anything.

 =======